rodlie/airwave/README.md

-## About
+## Airwave
-Airwave is a [wine](https://www.winehq.org/) based VST bridge, that allows for the use of Windows 32- and 64-bit VST 2.4 audio plugins with Linux VST hosts.
+Airwave is a [wine](https://www.winehq.org/) based VST bridge, that allows for the use of Windows VST 2.4 audio plugins with Linux VST hosts.
 Due to the use of shared memory, only one extra copying is made for each data transfer.
 Airwave also uses the XEMBED protocol to correctly embed the plugin editor into the host window.

 ## Requirements
-- wine, supporting XEMBED protocol (versions greater than 1.7.19 were tested, but earlier versions also may work).
-To solve the blank window issue you can apply [this patch](https://github.com/phantom-code/airwave/blob/develop/fix-xembed-wine-windows.patch) to wine.
+- wine 2+
 - libmagic
 - Qt5 for the airwave manager application (GUI)